-Each year, in accordance with the European Railway Safety Directive, the Dutch Safety Board publishes an annual report summarising its activities in the domain of rail traffic.
+Each year the Dutch Safety Board publishes an annual report summarising its investigation activities in the domain of rail traffic.
+The Dutch Safety Board does so to fulfil its role as National Investigative Body (NIB) of the Netherlands in accordance with the European Railway Safety Directive.

-Besides the present report covering 2019, the Dutch Safety Board publishes its corporate Annual Report covering all investigation areas (including rail) as well as organisational and financial developments.
-The Annual Report 2019 is available on our website: www.safetyboard.nl.
+Besides the present report covering 2020, the Dutch Safety Board publishes its corporate Annual Report covering all investigation areas (including rail) as well as organisational and financial developments.
+The Annual Report 2020 is available on our website: www.safetyboard.nl.